Till 2014 Radio was extinct or till man ki baat मन की बात happened. Credit goes to our Prime Minister Shri Narendra Modi ji.

-Someone asked me to record market price analysis, which I used to give on radio.
+Years back someone asked me to record market price analysis on Radio.
 Gone were the days when people used to wake up early in morning and tune in for AIR-All India Radio morning prayers, often it started with Vande Matram.
 My talk on market price analysis used to be broadcast on 6 AM back in year 1997 at AIR Port Blair.
-I asked the then AIR correspondent to record my talk via Telephone instead of asking me to come to studio to record.
-They had agreed to my idea.
-Thus began the connection.
+I asked the AIR correspondent Mr Srivastav ji to record my talk via Telephone instead of asking me to come to studio for recording.
+They agreed.
+Thus began my connection with AIR.
 They would telephone me and I delivered my talk-analysis via phone and they recorded it.

-Myself also lost hearing Radio.
-For almost 15 years not heard AIR.
-When I was at Delhi, the FM channel just had started becoming popular.
-In 1995-96 I bought a two in one, a radio and tape recorder from market near malkagunj.
-I think it was THOM(P?)SON I think was the name.
+Myself also forgot hearing Radio in last almost 15 years.
+When I was at Delhi, the FM channel had just started becoming popular.
+In 1995-96 I bought a two-in-one, a radio and tape recorder from market near malkagunj.
+I think it was THOM(P?)SON.
 That time FM used to air program upto late night and I think it was for 24X7.
 I heard many good programs on FM radio.
 Such type of programs were not aired on AIR or Akashvani.
 Though vivid bharti another radio channel had multifaceted programs.

-From 1972 we used to hear the famous tune of HAWA MAHAL, at around 8 or 8:15 pm.
-The music itself was such that everybody in the vicinity and to those the sound reached would immediately come to know that its 8 in night.
+I remember that in 1972 we used to hear famous tune of HAWA MAHAL at around 8 or 8:15 pm.
+The music itself was such that everybody in vicinity would immediately come to know that its 8 in night.
 I mean clock time was set just by listening to that tune of hawamahal हवा महल।

-I particularly was fond of chaupal, Bhoole bisre geet, cibaca geetmala, of Amin Sayani earlier it was Binaca.
+I was particularly fond of chaupal, Bhoole Bisre Geet, Cibaca geetmala, of Amin Sayani earlier it was Binaca.
 This was the brand name of toothpaste.
-ANURANJANI (If I sound correct?) there was a program at 7.15 or 7.30 AM in that one film song and one classical bandish based on a raag was aired.
+ANURANJANI (If I am correct?) there was a program at 7.15 or 7.30 AM in that one film song and one classical bandish based on a raag was aired.

-At 3 or 3.15, 3.30 anuranjini (or such) program was aired.
-It had some folk music and then followed by the classical music.
-See I have lost even the names and their timings also of my favourite programs.
-Within my lifetime radio has lost the place which it had till recently, but till the advent of TV.
+At 3 or 3.15, 3.30 anuranjini (or such program) was aired.
+It had some folk music followed by the classical music.
+See I have forgotten even the names and timings also of my favourite programs.
+Within my lifetime radio lost the place which it had till advent of TV.
 This was the time when National broadcast started.
 Thanx to ISRO and INSAT etc. and Doordarshan, which was synonym of TV.
 It was often joked as SANJAY ka Kaliyugi Avatar.

 In 1982 we saw the national broadcast.
-There was one programe on Immortal singers.
-I heard and saw various stars.
+There was one programe on Immortal men(singers) immortal melodies.
+There were various stars.
 Great Noorjahan sang Awaaj de Kahan hai?
 Great Naushad sahib was standing there and controlling the music.
-Rajkumari ji also sang, that time only I saw her in real. (on TV).
+Rajkumari ji also sang, that time only I saw her in on TV.

 We could hear Tabasum ji and others on Radio.
 There was one program where one personality used to be interviewed and songs of his or her choice were broadcasted.

-At IIT Kanpur we were lucky to have TV at Home.
-Not too recent but in 1975 or 1976-77 I remember only one TV was there in one home in whole of that street, at TYPE ONE IIT Kanpur campus that too A black and white one.
-All the boys hanged around the window of that house to get a chance to watch TV, Sunday movies or chitrahaar.
-Strongest used to see and loosers often had to content with the sounds or they go to home sulking.
-After few years I used to walk for almost one kilometer to reach TYPE TWO near IIT Kanpur gate to watch TV Sunday movie at one of our uncle’s house.
+In 1975 or 1976-77 I remember only one TV was there in one home in whole of that street of TYPE ONE IITKanpur campus that too a black and white one.
+All boys used to hang around window of that house to get a chance to watch TV, Sunday movies or chitrahaar.
+Strongest used to see and loosers had to contend with listening sounds only or they go to home sulking.
+After few years I used to walk for almost one kilometer to reach TYPE TWO near IITKanpur gate to watch TV- Sunday movie at one uncle’s house.
 They were very kind to allow us to watch at their home (from inside their house)

 Similarly in villages, a transistor used to be a priced possession.
 An item of luxury too.
-It was compulsory or status symbol to gift the radio at time of Marriage.
+It was a status symbol to gift radio at time of Marriage.
 Size and type depended on the status of persons.
 I had a radio of a size of small TV set.
 Two feet long and one feet wide one foot high.
 My father had bought it when he was serving in Indian Navy.

-While working in fields the small radios were the sole entertainer of whole generation of farmers of our villages.
-If I can say so it was the only source for touch of outside world of village.
-But mostly at the time cricket matches it becomes a public/community asset.
-Farmers and lads clung to a small radio transistor under a tree or in a chaupal etc to heard the cricket commentary.
+While working in agricultural fields small transistors were the sole entertainer of whole generation of farmers of our villages.
+If I can say so it was the only source for touch of outside world in village.
+But mostly at the time of cricket matches it becomes a public/community asset.
+Farmers-lads clunged to a small radio transistor under a tree or in a chaupal etc to hear cricket commentary.

-Sadly Radio fade away from our life.
+Sadly Radio faded away from our life when TV arrived.
 I did try to search for a radio when Tsunami happened.
-Since that time when there was no light/power, no communication with outside world then only hope was the radio that too if battery was working.
+That time there was no light/power, no communication with outside world then radio was the only hope that too if battery was working.

-But besides that till 2014 the radio was out of life.
+Besides that till 2014 radio was out of life.
 It was sitting quietly somewhere in the corner in our homes.
 Luckily there was a small radio lying in my home getting dust.

-Thanx to our Prime Minister Shri Narendra Modi ji.
-That everywhere in India, every household did try to locate the oldest member of family of entertainment equipments in their homes.
+Thanx to our Prime Minister Shri Narendra Modi ji, everywhere in India, every household did try to locate the oldest member of family of entertainment equipments in their homes.

-Those who found their radio not working immediately rushed to nearest shop to repair it.
-That will make them to hear the first show “Man Ki Baat” by any Prime Minister of India.
+Those who found their radio not working immediately rushed to nearest shop to get it repaired.
+So that they can hear first show/broadcast of “Man Ki Baat” by any Prime Minister of India.

-I had heard about the speech of First Prime Minister of India that happened on AIR on 15-8-1947 after that not much happened on this scale.
-It is only due to Man Ki Baat that the extinct radio got a fresh leash of life.
+I had heard about speech of First Prime Minister of India that happened on AIR on 15-8-1947 after that not much happened on this scale.
+It is only due to Man Ki Baat that this extinct radio got a fresh leash of life.

-But it is certain that Man Ki Baat has instilled a emotion of one ness (sense of unity) across the nation.
-From Laddakh to Arunachal Pradesh from Himanchal Pradesh to KanyaKumari and Andaman, Port Blair (I live here), Indira Point the southernmost part of country came together to hear their Prime Minister.
+But it is certain that Man Ki Baat has instilled an emotion of oneness (sense of unity) across the nation.
+From Laddakh to Arunachal Pradesh from Himanchal Pradesh to KanyaKumari and Andaman, Port Blair-Indira Point the southernmost part of country came together to hear their Prime Minister.